 Borrowing from Old French, ether, from Latin aethēr (“the upper pure, bright air”), from Ancient Greek αἰθήρ (aithḗr, “upper air”), from αἴθω (aíthō, “I burn, shine”).

 The scaling dispute within the Bitcoin community isn’t over and it’s caused a lot of concern over the future of Bitcoin, prompting many to transfer to Ethereum.
 Suddenly, many are waking up to the possibility that Ethereum could eventually overtake Bitcoin.
-Although that’s unlikely, at least for the time being, let’s talk about the prospects of Ethereum.
+Although that’s unlikely for now, let’s talk about the prospects of Ethereum.

 - Ethereum could receive support from activists, libertarians, the “alternative right”, and many groups who advocate for transparency and lack of censorship.
 For example, a popular right-leaning news outlet, Breitbart, published an article on Ethereum Project’s aim of a censorship-resistant computer.
 The various decentralization aims of the Ethereum Project will attract support from a large variety of groups and entities with the same aims.